 - Once downloaded, one needs to fill the form as per the format using ACII.
-A software will be required to prepare the report, which can be either any third party software or an in-house one.
+The software will be required to prepare the report, which can be either any third-party software or an in-house one.
 Individuals can download the AIR RPU software for free to prepare the report.

 - Post preparing the file, it needs to be verified.
-This verification can be done by utilising the File Validation Utility service offered by NSDL.
+This verification can be done by utilizing the File Validation Utility service offered by NSDL.